Frederick John Jackson

-Sir Frederick John Jackson, KCMG, CB (17 February 1860 – 3 February 1929) was an English administrator, explorer and ornithologist.
+Sir Frederick John Jackson, KCMG, CB (17 February 1860 – 3 February 1929) was an English administrator in East Africa, explorer and ornithologist.
+He was a founder of the East Africa Natural History Society.

 Early years

-Jackson was born at Oran Hall, near Catterick, North Yorkshire in 1860.
+Jackson was the son of John Jackson, born at Oran Hall, near Catterick, North Yorkshire in 1860.
 He attended Shrewsbury School and then Jesus College, Cambridge.
 In 1884 he went to Africa on a shooting trip, joining J. G. Haggard, the British consul at Lamu.
 On this trip he explored the coast of what is now Kenya, the Tana River and Mount Kilimanjaro.
 As well as shooting big game, he collected birds and butterflies.
 Soon after the 1886 treaty was signed to delimit the German and British spheres of influence in East Africa he joined the Imperial British East Africa Company (IBEAC).

 Administrator

 In 1889 Jackson led an IBEAC expedition that included his friend and fellow explorer Arthur Neumann in the party designed to open up the regions between Mombasa and Lake Victoria, which was largely unknown to Europeans at that time, and if possible to obtain news of Emin Pasha.
 At Kavirondo he received a letter from King Mwanga II of Buganda in Uganda describing a state of great confusion there owing to rivalry between different Christian factions.
 He went north, exploring the country beyond Mount Elgon.
 On his return to Kavirondo he found that the German Karl Peters had passed him and raised the German flag, which he pulled down.
 He went on to Uganda where he found the Baganda uncertain about whether to accept an IBEAC administration.
 The decision was made for them by the Heligoland treaty of 1900 in which Britain was given Uganda.

 The British government took over the administration of British East Africa from IBEAC in 1894, and Jackson became an official.
 He was Lieutenant-Governor of the East African Protectorate (1907–1911) and Governor of Uganda (1911–1917).

 He was appointed a Companion of the Order of the Bath (CB) for services during the mutiny of Sudanese troops in Uganda in 1898.
 For his administrative work he was appointed a Companion of the Order of St Michael and St George (CMG) in the 1902 Coronation Honours list on 26 June 1902, and knighted as a Knight Commander (KCMG) of the same order in 1913.
 He retired in 1917.